 The excellence of Purpose couldn’t really be pinpointed.
 Nobody knew why all of a sudden our parents, boyfriends and all music critics were suddenly Justin Bieber fans or why we collectively forgave the star for dipping his toes into trouble because we were too busy dancing.
 He nailed the sound of 2015 right on the head and created a brand new look and style (that blonde hair!) to go along with it.
 Justin worked with Skrillex, Diplo, Benny Blanco, Ed Sheeran and BloodPop on huge hits ‘Where Are Ü Now,’ ‘Sorry,’ ‘Love Yourself’ and ‘What Do You Mean?’ to make catchy tracks unlike anything of his we had ever heard before.

 The success of Purpose and Justin’s new style only made things harder when he suddenly announced he was taking a break from music.
 Realising the speed was catching up to him, Justin cancelled the rest of his Purpose World Tour in 2015 in needs of slowing down.
 Only making music when he was asked to jump onto other artists’ songs, the years 2016-2019 saw the only mention of Justin Bieber musically being after someone else’s name.
 But while not necessarily making his own music, Justin continued with EDM and dance-pop styles, mixing in R&B where he could to trademark his new sound.
-And after a good amount of time to clear his head, marry Hailey Baldwin, and right all his wrongs, Justin Bieber announced his official musical comeback in 2019 and dropped his first solo single after five years, the infectious ‘Yummy.’
+And after a good amount of time to clear his head, marry Hailey Baldwin, and right all his wrongs, Justin Bieber debuted his musical comeback in 2019 with his first solo single in five years, the infectious ‘Yummy.’
+After dropping hits like ‘Holy’ with Chance The Rapper, ‘Lonely’ with benny blanco and ‘Anyone’ over 2020, Justin’s now back again to save 2021 with the announcement of his sixth album ‘Justice’ – dropping March 19th.

 As we enter a new decade it seems fitting to have a new Justin Bieber lead us into battle.
 And while it’s easy to miss the squeaky-clean heartthrob we started out with, it’s fulfilling to be able to say we watched him well and truly grow up.
 We’ve been with the star to witness every moment of his life, and we’re not about to stop now.